feststelltaste/awesome-legacy-systems/readme.md

 *Background: Java developer, software evolutionist, software development analyst, CDO (Code Deletion Officer)*

 #### My top 5 recommendations

+I know that there are now plenty of nice resources on this page by now.
+But if you  want to get some hints how I would start with those, here you find a listing:

 1. Marianne Bellotti: Kill It with Fire
 2. Michael Feathers: Working Effectively with Legacy Code